ricard-ferrero/barretina/diary.md

 ### TO DO
 - Configure BCM in a file, not in `bin/bcm`.
-- Explore a better way to make run BCM.
+- Explore a better way to run BCM.

 ## 30/05/2025